dedesite/montessori/README.md

 ## TODO

-* Maybe add phonems like ch, oi, on
 * Horizontally and vertically center image
 * Play animations on wrong, good and end
 * Maybe choose letter order and font (lower and upper, cursive or not)